Bill Downie is famous for his striking William Downie Pinot Noirs from Gippsland...

 (where he lives), the Yarra (where he makes the wines) and Mornington Peninsula.
 These wines are produced in tiny quantities, so Bill spends most of his time telling people his wines are sold out.
 When he came across this biodynamic Petit Verdot vineyard in South Australia, he saw an opportunity to make a wine an accessibly priced wine that would be available in greater volume.
 But because the vineyard has been organically managed for the past 15 years, and was recently certified as biodynamic, he also saw a site that fitted in with the philosophy of grape growing he pursues on his own vineyard in Gippsland.
 The wine offers great value and individuality from one of Australia’s great young talents.

-The resulting wine has a deep colour, dark berry fruit on the nose that is ripe and intense with ink and violets.
+The resulting wine has a deep colour, dark berry fruit aromas on the nose that are ripe and intense with ink and violets.
 Ripe, fleshy fruit on the palate is nicely supported by rustic tannins.

 |Grape varieties||100% Petit Verdot|